pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "I don't know if God exists, but it would be better for His reputation if He didn't."
 --Jules Renard

+"Let everything happen to you
+Beauty and terror
+Just keep going
+No feeling is final."
+--Rainer Maria Rilke

 "He who lives without folly isn't so wise as he thinks."
 --Francois de La Rochefoucauld